Probate Q&A Series

 When beneficiaries are minors, the court may appoint a guardian ad litem to protect their interests.
 This guardian monitors the executor’s actions, reviews accountings, and reports back to the court if they spot irregularities.

-If immediate intervention is necessary, you can move for the appointment of a special administrator or receiver to manage estate assets while the controversy continues.
+If immediate intervention is necessary, you can move for the appointment of a collector or special administrator to manage estate assets while the controversy continues.
 This removes financial control from the contested executor and secures assets for the minors.

 2. Key Steps You Can Take